-Investor relations department of the Company has communicated with institutional investors, individual investors, shareholders, as well as analysts and government agencies involved equally and fairly.
+Investor relations department of the Company has communicated with institutional investors, individual investor

-In 2022, the company continues to support the investors to receive news and information regularly through Opportunity Day every quarters.
-There are 15 conference calls and 6 video calls were given to investors and analysts from both domestic and international.
+In 2023, the company continues to support the investors to receive news and information regularly through Opportunity Day.
+There are 12 conference calls and 6 video conference calls were given to investors and analysts from both domestic and international.

-If you have any queries or require any further information, please mail directly to IR@dynastyceramic.com Tel.
+If you have any queries or require any further information, please mail directly to IR@dynastyceramic.com Mr. Chanin Suppapinyopong Tel.
 02-2769275 ext 251 Fax:02-2760313